Speech-AI-Research-Center/whisper-hakka/README.md

-# Fine-tuning and evaluating Whisper models for Automatic Speech Recognition
+# Fine-tuning and evaluating Whisper models for FSR-2023 - Hakka Speech Recognition

 This repository contains the relevant scripts to fine-tune and evaluate Whisper models of various configurations available over huggingface 🤗.